manuelblancovalentin/wolf/README.md

 </pre>
 </span>

-#Wolf: A tool for digital flow automation and management.
+# WOLF: A tool for digital flow automation and management.

 ## 1. Introduction
 ```bash